ZootNaps/website/documentation/SETUP_GUIDE.md

 The project includes several helpful tools:

 - TypeScript for type checking: `npx tsc --noEmit`
-- ESLint for code linting: `npm run lint`
 - Next.js analytics: Available in the Vercel dashboard after deployment
+- Styleguide: Available at `/styleguide` for design system reference

+Note: ESLint has been removed from the project as of recent updates.

 ## Editor Setup

 For optimal development experience:

 - Use Visual Studio Code with the following extensions:
-  - ESLint
-  - Prettier
+  - Prettier (for code formatting)
-  - Tailwind CSS IntelliSense
+  - Tailwind CSS IntelliSense (for CSS class suggestions)
-  - TypeScript support
+  - TypeScript support (built-in)
+  - ES7+ React/Redux/React-Native snippets (for React development)

 ## Recommended Configuration

 - Enable formatting on save in your editor
 - Configure TypeScript strict checking
 - Use browser developer tools for debugging
+- Visit `/styleguide` to reference the design system and component library